Benjamin Pwee

-Benjamin Pwee Yek Kwan (方月光 (Fāng Yuèguāng); born 1968) is a Singaporean politician, business development strategist and consultant.
+Benjamin Pwee Yek Kwan (方月光 (Fāng Yuèguāng); born 1968 or 1967) is a Singaporean politician, business development strategist and consultant.
 Formerly a government scholarship recipient and civil servant, Pwee is a member of the opposition Singapore Democratic Party (SDP).

 Education

 Pwee studied at Raffles Institution and Raffles Junior College.
 A recipient of the Singaporean government's Overseas Merit Scholarship, he completed a Bachelor of Arts and Master of Arts in music and literature at the University of Cambridge.
 He also holds a Master of Business Administration from the University of London and a Master of Public Administration from the Lee Kuan Yew School of Public Policy at the National University of Singapore and a Master of Science in Southeast Asian Studies from the S. Rajaratnam School of International Studies at Nanyang Technological University.
 He also studied strategic management at the Harvard Business School and completed a Masters in Christian Studies at the China Graduate School of Theology in Hong Kong.